TheSoftwareDesignLab/hall-of-apps-tools/README.md

 | summary | String | 0% |

 <p align="justify">
-  From the above, it's worth noting that the majority of the collection attributes are <i>unique</i> and, therefore, it wasn't possible to depict predominant values for those attributes.
-Nevertheless, some attributes did evidence predominant value such as:
+  From the above, it's worth noting that the majority of the collection fields are <i>unique</i> and, therefore, it wasn't possible to depict predominant values for those fields.
+Nevertheless, some fields did evidence predominant value such as:
 </p>

 * The <strong>price</strong> field with a 90% predominance of the value "Free".